Golf Science Fair Project: Temperature and Rebound

-- Leave the last group of golf balls at normal temperature.
+- Leave the last group of golf balls at room temperature.

-- Drop each unchanged golf ball from 7 feet and record rebound.
+- Drop each room temperature golf ball from 3 feet and record each ball’s rebound height.

 Warning is hereby given that not all Project Ideas are appropriate for all individuals or in all circumstances.
 Implementation of any Science Project Idea should be undertaken only in appropriate settings and with appropriate parental or other supervision.
 Reading and following the safety precautions of all materials used in a project is the sole responsibility of each individual.
 For further information, consult your state’s handbook of Science Safety.